Connie120/ECE60827-HW4/Readme.md

 apptainer build timeloop.sif docker://timeloopaccelergy/accelergy-timeloop-infrastructure:latest
 ```

-This will create a local file called timeloop.sif, which is the container image you will use.
+This will create a local file called timeloop.sif, which is the image you will use.

 ### Step 2: Start the Apptainer Interactive Shell